icsmw/fshasher/README.md

 - `reader::buffering::Buffering` - A "classic" reader that reads the file chunk by chunk until the end.
 It doesn't support mapping the file into memory (cannot be used with `ReadingStrategy::MemoryMapped`).
 - `reader::mapping::Mapping` - Supports mapping the file into memory (can be used with `ReadingStrategy::MemoryMapped`) and "classic" reading chunk by chunk until the end of the file.
+- `reader::md::Md` - Instead reading of file, this reader creates a byte slice with date of last modification of file and size.
+Obviously, this reader will give very fast results, but it should be used only if you are sure checking the metadata would be enough to make the right conclusion.

 `fshasher` includes only one hasher out of the box: